mathiasvr/betaflight-deciphered/README.md

 - Default: `ON`
 - Allowed: `OFF`, `ON`

-This new feature, enabled by default in Betaflight 3.4, reduces the severity and duration of un-commanded severe yaw spins.
+This feature reduces the severity and duration of un-commanded severe yaw spins.
 For example, if a quadcopter clips a gate, tree, branch or other object and causes a high rate yaw spin, it may go into a 'never-ending' uncontrollable spin.
 Typically it makes a distinctive warbling noise and climbs rapidly - the so-called Yaw Spin To The Moon (YSTTM) problem.
-3.4 introduces two code features that should bring such spins under control more quickly and cleanly.
 Yaw Spin Recovery is intended primarily for FPV pilots, and works best with MPU gyros.
 LOS acro pilots who use high yaw rates may prefer to disable this function.

 ### `yaw_spin_threshold`
 > `Yaw Spin Threshold`